mattyschell/geodatabase-replication-toiler/doc/README.md

 1. Import somelines.shp into the parent enterprise geodatabase.
 Verify that it does not have a column named globalid.
 2. Add globalids in the parent enterprise geodatabase.
 3. Register as versioned in the parent enterprise geodatabase
-4. Use ArcCatalog (not ArcGIS Pro) to import this feature class from the parent to the child ESRI Enterprise Geodatabase
+4. Use ArcCatalog or ArcGIS Pro to copy and paste this feature class from the parent to the child ESRI Enterprise Geodatabase.
+Standard import feature class will not work, this step must use sticky copy.
 5. Register as versioned in the child. ("We have been doing this just to be safe")
+6. Open ArcMap, the decriptions below will be for the ArcMap GUI.
-6. Open ArcMap (not ArcGIS Pro).
-Add the feature class from the parent Enterprise Geodatabase to the map document.
+7. Add the feature class from the parent Enterprise Geodatabase to the map document.
-7. Add the "Distributed Geodatabase Toolbar" that we know and love
+8. Add the "Distributed Geodatabase Toolbar" that we know and love
-8. Choose create replica
+9. Choose create replica
-9. Choose one-way parent to child
+10. Choose one-way parent to child
-10. Register existing data only
+11. Register existing data only
-11. Choose the child enterprise geodatabase as the "geodatabase to replicate to"
+12. Choose the child enterprise geodatabase as the "geodatabase to replicate to"
-12. Check "Show Advanced Options"!
+13. Check "Show Advanced Options"!
 We are advanced, we simply must see these options.
-13. Choose Full Model.
+14. Choose Full Model.
 Do not check "use archiving to track changes."
-14. Choose full extent
+15. Choose full extent
-15. Uncheck replicate related data
+16. Uncheck replicate related data
-16. Toggle the amazing "All Records for Tables" toggler so it reads "Schema Only For Tables" which now means the opposite.
+17. Toggle the amazing "All Records for Tables" toggler so it reads "Schema Only For Tables" which now means the opposite.
-17. Next and do nothing
+18. Next and do nothing

 ## Fake Edits to Test